 Giving them as many avenues as possible to leave those positive reviews can be a major difference in the way that your audience views your business.
 When you give them real-life testimonials, they are more likely to develop feelings of trust in your business that may not have previously been there.

 Developing brand trust is everything

-In a crowded industry, particularly like the contractor business, it can be difficult for customers to tell the difference between one company and the next.
+In a crowded industry, particularly the contractor business, it can be difficult for customers to tell the difference between one company and the next.
 The way that they do this is to find those testimonials and reviews that we talked about and to base the majority of their opinion on those reviews.

-Simply put those reviews make potential customers feel like they can trust a brand based on the reviews that they read.
+Simply put, those reviews make potential customers feel like they can trust a brand based on the reviews that they read.
 Developing that trust in your brand is one of the biggest and most important factors that you can address.
-Getting your audience to positively identify your business and separate it from the others in the industry can make a huge difference in the number of leads that you generate and how many of those that eventually get converted into sales that go towards your bottom line.
+Getting your audience to positively identify your business and separate it from the others in the industry can make a huge difference in the number of leads that you generate and how many of those eventually get converted into sales that go towards your bottom line.